OSW3/symfony-search/docs/install.no-comment.md

 # Install the bundle

-Step by step install, no comment.
+Step by step.
+No comment.

 ## Step 1.a - Download the Bundle